Last updated January 1, 2023

 - Application(s).
 You can stop all collection of information by our Application(s) by uninstalling the Application(s).
 You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.

 - Social Media Widgets.
 As noted above, our website may include social media features, such as the Facebook and LinkedIn button or interactive mini-programs that run on our website.
 These features may collect your IP Address, which page you are visiting on our Site and may set a cookie to enable the feature to function correctly.
 Social media features and widgets are either hosted by a third party or hosted directly on our website.
 Your interactions with these features are governed by the privacy statement or notice of the third party providing it.
+To control cookies from those third parties, visit their sites.

 CALIFORNIA PRIVACY RIGHTS